druid77/trs-gpt/README.md

 <img src="images/restoration-complete.jpg" width="100%"/>*shiny, brand-new, restored TRS-80 Model III!*
 <br/><br/>

 Then I realized that I didn’t even have a hard drive to store BASIC programs (or anything) on.
 Should I track down and buy a TRS-80 floppy drive from someone on Ebay?
-No, this is 2023, and I don’t trust floppy things!
+No, this is 2023, and I wanted to follow a more modern approach!
 I did some searches online, and found Ian Mavric, the “Australian TRS-80 Recycler”, and figured out I could get a FreHD module, which essentially allows one to plug an external board with a microSD card, into the serial ribbon cable input on the back of the TRS-80, which would emulate a hard drive.
 Ian was selling the the “FreHD Clearly Superior Kit for M3/4”, which supposedly worked for my needs.
 It was “clearly superior”, so it had to be the right choice for me.
-I ordered the kit.
-I set it up, which also involved replacing a certain ROM chip.
+I ordered the kit, and set it up, which also involved replacing a certain ROM chip.

 <img src="images/fred-clearly.jpg" width="100%"/>*FreHD Clearly Superior Kit for M3/4!*
 <br/><br/>